-- 11.1 A license shall be issued by the Board to an applicant found to have satisfactorily met all the requirements herein.
-Said license unless sooner suspended or revoked shall expire biennially on the 30th of June of each even-numbered year. - 11.2 Effective in the calendar year 2006, every person so licensed who desires to renew his or her license shall file with the Board by the 1st of May in each even-numbered year, a renewal application duly executed together with evidence of completion of continuing education requirements and the renewal fee as determined biennially by the Director of Health in consultation with the Board, made payable by check to the General Treasurer, state of Rhode Island.
-Upon receipt of such application and payment of said fee, a license renewal shall be granted effective for the biennial licensure period unless sooner suspended or revoked. - i. for those licensees who shall have attained the age of not less than seventy (70) years ("emeritus active") as of June 30th of the year of licensure, the renewal fee (non-refundable) shall be ninety dollars (\$90.00), made payable by check to the General Treasurer, state of Rhode Island. - 11.3 Pursuant to the provisions of section 5-31.1-21 of the Act, the registration certificate of all dental hygienists whose renewals accompanied by the prescribed fee are not filed on or before the first day of June, shall be automatically revoked.
-The Board may in its discretion and upon the payment by the dental hygienist of the current licensure (registration) fee plus an additional fee of ninety dollars (\$90.00) reinstate any license (certificate) revoked under the provisions of the Act and the regulations herein.
+- 11.1 A license shall be issued by the Board to an applicant found to have satisfactorily met all the requirements of these Regulations.
+Said license unless sooner suspended or revoked shall expire biennially on the 30th of June of each even-numbered year. - 11.2 Every person so licensed who desires to renew his or her license shall file with the Board by the 1st of May in each even-numbered year, a renewal application duly executed together with attestation to completion of continuing education requirements and the renewal fee as determined biennially by the Director of Health in consultation with the Board, made payable by check to the Rhode Island General Treasurer.
+Upon receipt of such application and payment of said fee, a license renewal shall be granted effective for the biennial licensure period unless sooner suspended or revoked. - 11.2.1 for those licensees who shall have attained the age of not less than seventy (70) years ("emeritus active") as of June 30th of the year of licensure, the renewal fee (non-refundable) shall be ninety dollars (\$90.00), made payable by check to the Rhode Island General Treasurer. - 11.3 Pursuant to the provisions of section §5-31.1-21 of the Act, the registration certificate of all dental hygienists whose renewals accompanied by the prescribed fee are not filed on or before the first day of July of each even numbered year, shall be automatically revoked.
+The Board may in its discretion and upon the payment by the dental hygienist of the current licensure (registration) fee plus an additional fee of ninety dollars (\$90.00) reinstate any license (certificate) revoked under the provisions of the Act and these Regulations.